This photo is taken from the book Heritage of Ixonia,

 Ixonia Mutual continued to write property solely in the Town of Ixonia until 1886, when members voted to add the town(ships) of Concord, Lebanon, Oconomowoc and Watertown to its writing territory.

 In 1881, members of Watertown Mutual Fire Insurance Company voted at its annual meeting to add the town(ships) of Aztalan, Lake Mills and Waterloo to its writing territory.
 In 1892 the company added the Town of Concord, for a total of eight towns.
-The company also increased the size of its board of director to seven, to nine directors in 1885, and then back to seven members in 1886.
+The company also increased the size of its board of directors to seven in 1892, to nine directors in 1885, and then back to seven members in 1886.

 Interestingly the members of Watertown Mutual would not approve of insuring cheese or butter factories until 1894.